SUV driver sought after coach’s fatal shooting in Plymouth ‘traffic altercation’

 The wounded driver, shot once, was taken by emergency personnel to North Memorial Health Hospital and died there, police said.

-The victim's name has yet to be released by authorities, but friends and family have identified him as Jay Boughton, 56, of Crystal.
+The victim's name has yet to be released by authorities, but many friends and family members have identified him as Jay Boughton, 56, of Crystal.

-Among them was Tim Browne, who wrote on Facebook that Boughton was a coach in the Armstrong Cooper Youth Baseball Association who "would come to my house to help my kids try and become better hitters in baseball."
+Among them was Tim Browne, who wrote on Facebook that Boughton was a coach in the Armstrong Cooper Youth Baseball Association (ACYBA) who "would come to my house to help my kids try and become better hitters."

 Browne said Boughton was shot "while driving his son home from a baseball game.
 His [15-year-old] son tried to give him CPR, but he didn't make it."